sjoerdvandommelen/id5415/collections/_id5415/5-2-assignment.md

 ---
 layout: course-page
-title: "Assignment 5"
+title: "Enriching and Sharing"
 permalink: /module5/assignment
 description: "Prototyping Connected Product - Assignment 5"
 assignment-id: 5
 assignment-of: id5415-5
-introduction: In this assignment, you will
+introduction: In this assignment, you will enriched your lighting system with external web services and open it up for external access.
 prog_environment:
 design:
 code_management: